-Success in any campaign rests on a foundation of good planning both for the organization and the fund-raising effort behind it.
+Campaign success rests on good planning.
 Before we begin any campaign, we work with our clients to make sure that both the institutional and campaign planning efforts are strong enough to support a major campaign effort.
-There are three areas of readiness that we test prior to a campaign: institutional planning, fund-raising planning and donor readiness.
+We examine several areas of readiness that we test prior to a campaign: institutional planning, fundraising planning, and donor readiness.

 Has your institution done sufficient planning in preparation for a campaign?

-Bold, visionary institutional planning based upon a thoughtful and inclusive planning process will not only help determine what kind of fund-raising effort is right for your institution, it will also insure that the money raised will have the greatest possible long-term impact on the mission of your organization.
-A solid institutional planning process serves as the foundation for creating the campaign case statement which will drive the campaign effort.
+Bold, visionary institutional planning based upon a thoughtful and inclusive planning process will not only help determine what kind of fundraising effort is right for your institution, it will also ensure that the money raised will have the greatest possible long-term impact on your mission.
+A solid planning process serves as the foundation for creating the campaign case statement that will drive the campaign effort.
 At West Wind Consulting, we help you translate your institutional plan into a powerful and inspiring case for support that will motivate donors to give.